cdapio/cdap/cdap-docs/reference-manual/source/characters.rst

 Supported Characters
 ====================

-The Cask Data Application Platform (CDAP) has naming conventions for different elements of CDAP.
+The Cask Data Application Platform (CDAP) has naming conventions for different components of CDAP.

 Streams
 -------